fabferri/fabferri/README.md

 ### Hi there 👋

 I'm a principal technical product manager in the Microsoft Azure networking team.
-I enjoy validation and verification of cloud architectures and playing with open source software.
+I enjoy run validation and verification of cloud architectures and playing with open source software.

 :cyclone: most of my content is in the [az-pattern](https://github.com/fabferri/az-pattern) repository